-In compliance with federal No Child Left Behind legislation, students who wish to be certified to teach science must major in the subject as well as pass the relevant CSET examination (California Subject Examinations for Teachers: previously the SSAT/PRAXIS).
+In compliance with federal No Child Left Behind legislation, students who wish to be certified to teach science must major in the subject as well as pass the relevant CSET examination (California Subject Examinpreviously for Teachers: SSAT/PRAXIS).
 Students earning a Multiple Subject Credential may add subject matter authorization in biology by completing a minor in biology.
 Students should meet with an advisor in the School of Education for information regarding certification and the teacher preparation program.
-Most students complete the teacher preparation program, including student teaching, during a fifth vear of study.
+Most students complete the teacher preparation program, including student teaching, during a fifth year of study.
 Please refer to the School of Education section of this Catalog for further information regarding teaching certification requirements.

-To earn a minor in biology, students must complete: BIOL 131 and 133;
+To earn a minor in biology, students must complete:

+$\rm BIOL\ 131\ and\ 133;$